jaredellison/bird-garden/README.md

 npm start
 ```

-Note: User interaction is required to start audio playback - turn up the volume, adjust the frequency and start playing.
+User interaction is required to start audio playback - turn up the volume, adjust the frequency and start playing.